WayToRussia.Net Guide to Russia

 Snake Bay is a wild place, but if you walk 1 hour to a small hotel on the lake, they have a cafe and a little shop there too.

 I really want to make the point that this place is not civilized at all, and some traces of people can be explained only with the weirdness of Russian life.
-So, if you are not sure about your ability to make all this by your own, you can still get a tour from a travel agency (in Irkutsk or through our site), and observe these places from a boat.
+So, if you are not sure about your ability to make all this by your own, you can still get a tour from a travel agency and observe these places from a boat.